pmakowski23/DiscordProjectManager/README.md

       - ❌ on any of the checks result in error
     - [ ] send message on pull request merged
     - [ ] send reminders (based on interval)
+- [ ] Add event creation
+  - [ ] command to create event
+    - Sends private message to user
+      - Asks about the name of the channel to post event and reminders
+      - Asks about description
+      - Asks about the date (format 7 march 2022)
+      - Asks about the time (format 17:00 - 18:00)
+      - Asks if event is recurring
+      - Asks about possible responses
+        - user can choose default (Going, Tenative, Not going)
+        - or before used (data from db)
+        - if not can specify custom responses
+          - icon
+          - name
+      - Asks about roles to mention
+      - Asks about the reminder
+        - when to send reminder (time relative to event)
+        - who to mention (users who responded in specific way, guild roles)
+    - After each question ask user if data is proper and give option to change it.
+  - [ ] Google calendar sync
+  - [ ] sends reminder before event
+  - [ ] during event
+    - Creates thread with event name
+- [ ] Store data in database
+  - [ ] Guild
+    - Id
+    - Name
+  - [ ] Project has
+    - Id
+    - Guild Id
+    - Name
+    - Shortname
+    - Users (User[])
+    - Github integration
+      - Github url
+      - Github secret
+  - [ ] User has
+    - Id
+    - Guild Id[]
+    - Display Name
+    - Username
+    - Joined at (date)
+    - Roles in project
+    - Custom responses
+      - Response Id
+      - Guild Id
+  - [ ] Event has
+    - Id
+    - Name
+    - Created by (User Id)
+    - Description
+    - Date
+    - Time
+    - isRecurring
+    - Responses
+      - User Id[]
+      - Response Id

 ## Commands